 When it comes to hair care, there's nothing more frustrating than actually taking the time to wash your hair, only to emerge from the shower looking like the girl from The Ring.
-Let's be honest, wash days are a huge time suck and require a ton of patience, what with all the detangling, rinsing, soaking, drying, and styling.
+For most of us, wash days are a huge time suck and require a ton of patience, what with all the detangling, rinsing, soaking, drying, and styling.
 Because it's such a long process and nobody has time (or at least we don't) for the whole shampoo-condition-style every day, we try to limit the number of wash days (not to mention the fact that over-cleansing leads to dryness and damage).
 So when we finally get around to washing our hair, and our shampoo sessions leave our strands feeling as greasy as before, we're understandably cranky and more than a little bit confused.

 While not everyone has the same hair care routine, having greasy hair after washing it defies all logic, yet it seems to happen more often than not.
 To demystify this curious phenomenon, we went to the experts to uncover the most common reasons you have greasy hair even after you wash it.